 2. “Born in the U.S.A.” by Bruce Springsteen

 “Born in the U.S.A.” is often mistaken as a patriotic song, but its lyrics criticize the treatment of Vietnam War veterans.
-Like “Down Under,” it pairs an upbeat melody with a deeper, critical message.
+Like “Down Under,” it pairs an upbeat sound with a deeper, critical message.

 Related: “Born in the U.S.A.”
 Song Meaning